 Criteria #1: Meeting an Income Requirement

-To meet the SEC’s accreditation requirement using personal income, an individual can have an annual income exceeding $200,000 for each of the last two years with the expectation of earning the same or higher income in the current year.
-The income requirement can also be met if an individual jointly declares income with a spouse, then the threshhold is income of $300,000 jointly over the last two years.
+To meet the SEC’s accreditation requirement using personal income, an individual must have an annual income exceeding $200,000 for each of the last two years with the expectation of earning the same or higher income in the current year.
+The income requirement can also be met if an individual jointly declares income with a spouse, then the threshhold is income of $300,000 jointly over the same period.

 Criteria #2: Meeting an Asset Requirement

-Investors can also meet the accreditation requirement if they have a net worth exceeding $1 million, either individually or jointly with their spouse, but excluding the value of their primary residence.
-In order to meet this requirement, typically one would have to present evidence of the existence of officially-priced assets, such as an official custodian account statement or through the affirmation of their investment manager.
+Investors can also meet the accreditation requirement if they have investable assets exceeding $1 million, either individually or jointly with their spouse, which may not include the value of their primary residence.
+In order to meet this requirement, typically one would have to present evidence of the existence of officially-priced assets, such as an official custodian investment account statement or through the attestation of their investment manager.

-So long as an investor can meet either the income or the asset requirement, they are able to invest in Nucleation Capital’s venture fund or syndication deals.
+So long as an investor can meet either the income or the asset criteria, they are able to invest in Nucleation Capital’s venture fund or syndication deals.

 Additional Criteria: Qualified Clients, Qualified Purchasers & Professional Qualifications

 There are several higher standards and certain professional credentials that the SEC has established for investors, which would also qualify to participate in Nucleation Capital investments.
 One is deemed a “Qualified Client” with assets in excess of $2 million.
 A “Qualified Purchaser” is an accredited investor with assets exceeding $5 million.
 Entities consisting of equity owners who are each accredited investors entitles the entity itself to be deemed an accredited investor.
 Many entities such as IRAs, Self-Directed Pension Plans, Trusts, Charitable Corporations, Employee Benefit Plans and Private Investment Funds typically qualify as “Qualified Purchasers.
 The SEC also considers a person to be an accredited investor if they are a general partner, executive officer, or director for the company that is issuing the unregistered securities.